geolehmann/stb_tetmeshtraversal/README.md

 - At the beginning, the tetrahedron containing the starting point has to be located with the function _GetTetrahedraFromPoint_.
 This has to be done only once.
 If the position changes later on, adjacency information of the tetrahedra can be exploited to track the movement of the starting point.
 - Mesh traversal is done with the function _traverse_ray_, which takes the mesh, ray origin/direction and starting tetrahedron as input.
 The _rayhit_ structure stores the intersected face and tetrahedra.

-For a working implementation of the routines in this library, have a look at: https://github.com/clehmann-geo/tetra_mesh
+For a working implementation of this library, have a look at: https://github.com/clehmann-geo/tetra_mesh

 **References:**